 MediaPLUS+: women + diversity= the big picture

-In response to the conversation around the need to increase diversity in the Canadian media sector, Women in View will launched their new initiative MediaPLUS+ at CMPA’s Prime Time in Ottawa on February 1, 2018.
-MediaPLUS+ is a resource booklet for actors, filmmakers, and industry professionals to help strengthen gender and cultural diversity in Canadian media.
+In response to the conversation around the need to increase diversity in the Canadian media sector, Women in View launched their new initiative MediaPLUS+ at CMPA’s Prime Time in Ottawa on February 1, 2018.
+MediaPLUS+ is a resource booklet for actors, filmmakers, and industry professionals to help strengthen diversity in Canadian media.

 “This is a brilliant resource that not only presents clear actions everyone can take to make ‘the big picture’ a reality, it also shows us the dynamism that results when women and diverse creators tell their stories.
 An essential read, a meaningful achievement.”

 – Marguerite Pigott, Vice President, Outreach and Strategic Initiatives, CMPA

-Launched at Prime Time in 2017 as a three year initiative, Five in Focus illustrates the depth and diversity of female talent by shining a spotlight on five women directors, each year.
-The program was designed to bring together producers and broadcasters to identify and promote Canadian women media creators.
+Launched at the Whistler Film Festival in 2016, Five in Focus illustrates the depth and diversity of talent by shining a spotlight on five women writers and directors, each year.
+The program was designed to bring together producers and broadcasters to identify and promote Canadian women-identifying media creators.
 In 2018, we expanded this initiative to include women in the animation sector.
 The most recent iteration, Five in Focus: Indigenous was announced at ImagineNATIVE in October 2020.

 Doubling the number of Canadian women directing scripted TV in two years.
 Join us.

-2xMore is a three-year game changing initiative Launched at Prime Time in February 2016 by Women in View to support a sustainable shift towards gender equity in Canada’s media industries.
+2xMore was a three-year game changing initiative Launched at Prime Time in February 2016 by Women in View to support a sustainable shift towards gender equity in Canada’s media industries.